chmp/serde_arrow/serde_arrow/Quickstart.md

 ## Working with enums

-Rust enums correspond to arrow's enum types and are supported by `serde_arrow`.
+Rust enums correspond to arrow's union types and are supported by `serde_arrow`.
 Both enums with fields and without are supported.
 Variants without fields are mapped to null arrays.
 Only variants that are included in the union field can be serialized or deserialized and the variants must have the correct index.
 When